Jvrco/Hate-Speech-Detection/README.md

 ## Project Overview

+This project is based on the [Hate Speech and Offensive Language Dataset](https://www.kaggle.com/datasets/mrmorj/hate-speech-and-offensive-language-dataset) from Kaggle.
+The dataset contains tweets labeled as hate speech, offensive language, or neither.
+The goal of the project is to build an LSTM-based model to classify these tweets into one of the three categories.
 - **Task**: Detect hate speech and offensive language from tweets.
 - **Model**: Long Short-Term Memory (LSTM) network.
 - **Metrics**: Accuracy, F1-score, precision, and recall.
 - **Dataset**: A dataset of tweets with annotations for hate speech, offensive language, and neutral content.

+### Data Imbalance

+The dataset has a significant imbalance, with the majority of the tweets classified as offensive language, fewer as neutral, and the smallest portion as hate speech.
+This imbalance affects the model's performance, as it may struggle to correctly classify the minority class (hate speech).
+To mitigate this, the model uses **Focal Loss** as the loss function, which helps focus the training process on the harder-to-classify examples.

 ## Features